NenadWritesDocs/docosaurus_nenad/my-website/docs/Portfolio/Onboarding guide for backend developers.md

 - **Grain and Editor repositories:** These repositories should already be cloned from Azure DevOps.
 If not, please reach out to the DevOps team for access.

 ## Configuring necessary files
+Follow this guide to configure necessary files for your local development environment.
 ### Configuring .env file

 The `.env` file stores necessary variables for running tests on your local environment.
 Follow these steps to create and configure it: